TWO KINDS OF UMBILICAL CORD STEM CELLS

 We have close contact with our customers who want our help with collection.
 We strive to be in the hospital well in advance of the birth and cooperate with the hospital’s midwife around the cord clamping and the aftercare phase.
 We ensure safe and fast transport of the cells to the laboratory.
 We grow and isolate stem cells in the umbilical cord tissue before freezing, just as when we supply stem cells for clinical studies or for treatment.
 We work with very high quality standards in all our procedures to ensure a useful family storage.

 We experience great interest in stem cell collection, storage and stem cell research from health care professionals when we are out collecting stem cells in the delivery rooms.
 We would like to tell you more about what we do and about the use of umbilical cord stem cells.

 We are happy to talk to healthcare professionals and anyone is very welcome to contact Cellaviva for more information.
 We are happy to hold information meetings, of course free of charge, on time and place as requested.
 It can be in the form of a short morning meeting, an information letter to the department, an information meeting for interested parties on an agreed day or in any other way that best suits the department / staff.

 Do you have childbirth experience and are interested in working with us?
 Please contact Cellaviva’s phlebotomist’s closest manager

 You are always welcome to contact Cellaviva by phone: 08-735 20 10 or e-mail: email@example.com

 Collecting stem cells from umbilical cord and umbilical cord blood is not difficult.
 The Cellaviva box that the parents bring with them to the birth, contains everything needed for the collection, as well as detailed instructions.

-Cellaviva is subject to the Health and Medical Services Act and the Tissue and Tissue Act.
+Cellaviva is subject to the Health and Medical Services Act and the Tissue and EU Tissue and Cell Directives.
 We are the only stem cell bank licensed by the Swedish authorities, the Inspectorate for Health and Social Care (IVO).